patrickquijano/cakephp3-bootstrap/README.md

 composer require patrickquijano/cakephp3-bootstrap4:dev-master
 ```

-Load the plugin by using the bake command:
+Load the plugin by using the cake command:

 ```
 $ bin/cake plugin load Bootstrap